matt-neave/verificationAwareElixir/report_dump/Potential todos.md

 	- import models boilerplate
 	- Prefix functions, and variables with the current module and function scope to remove ambiguity
 	- Pass arrays as parameters by nesting them with in another array and passing the index around ✅
-		- memory[10] = 10 arrays
+		- memory[10] = 10 arrays ✅
-		- copy the contents of the array to the next available space in memory
+		- copy the contents of the array to the next available space in memory ✅
-		- pass the index of the copied array
+		- pass the index of the copied array ✅
 	- Wrap \_\_block\_\_ in { } in promela generators for scope control
 	- Generate a variable for every type (to handle dynamic typing)
 		- sum_i, sum_b, sum_s for int, bool and string ect.
 	- Store declarations until first usage to determine type
 	- Receive should receive a message_argument (not an int) and only determine which element to extract when inferred upon
 	- Need more goddamn type inference everywhere!!!!!
-	- Fairness
+	- Fairness✅
-	- Non-exhaustive searching with DBITSTATE
+	- Non-exhaustive searching with DBITSTATE ✅